-Note: When we’re associated we’re rehearsing as ourselves, and are fully aware of, and are influenced by our feelings.
-When we’re dissociated, we’re rehearsing as an observer, and our free from our feelings, and can fully access our logical thinking.
+Note: When we’re associated, we’re rehearsing as ourselves and are fully aware of and influenced by our feelings.
+When we’re dissociated, we’re rehearsing as an observer, and our freedom from our feelings, and we can fully access our logical thinking.

 There are many uses of future pacing:

 - Testing our work.
-At the end of a coaching session, if the client is able to easily imagine completing a specific behaviour at a specific time in the future, and feels good while doing it, they are highly likely to both do the action and to do it well, at the appropriate time
+At the end of a coaching session, if the client can easily imagine completing a specific behaviour at a specific time in the future and feels good while doing it, they are highly likely to both do the action and do it well at the appropriate time.

-- We can coach ourselves (and/or our clients) to improve how we perform in any situation, in this case we imagine that we’re watching ourselves from the position as an observer, and think about what we could do to improve what we do.
+- We can coach ourselves (and/or our clients) to improve how we perform in any situation; in this case, we imagine that we’re watching ourselves from the position of an observer and thinking about what we could do to improve what we do.
 We can anchor this change by replaying the movie from an associated perspective.

-- In situation where we haven’t done something before, we may be naturally slightly nervous.
-Playing through what we want to happen a number of times, will give us experience of whatever it is, which in turn will significantly improve our comfort and confidence, when we come to carrying out the activity.
+- In situations where we haven’t done something before, we may be naturally slightly nervous.
+Playing through what we want to happen several times will give us the experience of whatever it is, which in turn will significantly improve our comfort and confidence when we come to carry out the activity.

 Examples of Using Future Pacing

 Planning a business meeting